Decaf

 - per

-Hints of: Red Grapes, Peach, Caramel
+Hints of: Nectarine, Raspberry, Caramel

 Grown in: Colombia